 The UCN source technology proposed is a superthermal source based on downscattering of cold neutrons (CN) in superfluid He-II [36].
-Fig. 6 displays a schematic of the proposed UCN source.
+Fig. 5 displays a schematic of the proposed UCN source.

 Neutrons would be liberated by proton-induced spallation from a tungsten target.
-The neutrons are moderated in room temperature heavy water and then 20 K liquid deuterium down to cold neutron energies.
+The neutrons are moderated in room temperature heavy water and then 20 K heavy water ice (in a future implementation improved to liquid deuterium) down to cold neutron energies.
 The moderator system is surrounded with a graphite reflector.
 The cold neutrons are down-scattered by phonons in superfluid 4He (He-II) to ultracold neutron (UCN) energies.
 Heat is removed via heat conduction in the He-II to the 3He cryostat and the 4He-3He heat exchanger.
 UCN are transmitted horizontally through a series of valves to experiments.

 This source technology has been developed by Y. Masuda's group in Japan.
 At the Research Center for Nuclear Physics (RCNP) Osaka, a 1 μ A, 390 MeV proton beam is used to drive the UCN spallation source.
 The source is operated at 1 μ A for one minute, followed by three minutes with beam off (1/4 duty cycle).
 The beam off time has been found to be crucial in order to conduct sensitive UCN counting experiments in an environment free of backgrounds.
-The UCN density achieved at RCNP is 10 UCN/cm3.
+The UCN density achieved at RCNP is 10 UCN/cm^3 .